-Bergman’s original screenplay reflects his admiration for the Swedish dramatist August Strindberg (Bergman 18).
-In Strindberg’s eyes men and women are not engaged in a casual game of love, but rather in a bitter struggle for survival of the fittest.
-He sees sexual attraction as “a diabolical invention for the propagation of the race by the will of the species. . . ready relentlessly to destroy personal happiness in order to carry out its end” (Brustein 101).
-Strindberg’s own relationship with women was almost schizophrenic: “While he’s an obsessive worshipper of women, he also persecutes them obsessively” (Bergman 18).
-This sexual tension in the film provided Sondheim with the dimension of ambiguity he enjoys exploring in his characters.
+Bergman’s original screenplay reflects his admiration for the Swedish dramatist August Strindberg.
+In his plays men and women are not engaged in a casual game of love but rather in a bitter struggle for survival of the fittest.
+Bergman notes that Strindberg’s own relationship with women was almost schizophrenic: “While he’s an obsessive worshipper of women, he also persecutes them obsessively” (Bergman 18).

-The contrast between Carl-Magnus and his wife Charlotte, as shown in the adjacent songs “In Praise of Women” and “Every Day a Little Death,” reveals this ambivalent, never-ending battle of the sexes.
+This sexual warfare can be seen in the tempestuous marriage of Carl-Magnus and his wife Charlotte.
+Two adjacent songs “In Praise of Women” and “Every Day a Little Death” reveal this never-ending battle of the sexes.
 “In Praise of Women” expresses Carl-Magnus’ doubts about whether his lover Desiree could also be cheating on him.
 The horns in the orchestra with their military flavor sound pompous and self-confident in ironic contrast to his internal doubts.
 His own egotism will not let him admit the obvious.
 He sings boldly:

 Fidelity is more than mere display,

 It’s what a man expects from life.